GitIanWilliams/tic-tac-toe-project/README.md

   * Next FE in the `client` directory.
   * Nest BE in the `server` directory for Websocket Gateways.
   * Socket.io for managing the Websockets
-  * Playwright in `client-e2e` for testing the basic multiplayer capability.
+  * Playwright in `client` for testing the basic multiplayer capability.
-  * Nx Monorepo.
   * Currently, no DB or cache server is being used.

 ## Run Instructions